panosale/PythonLearningGR/README.md

 Functions in Python – Explained with Code Examples - https://www.freecodecamp.org/news/functions-in-python-a-beginners-guide/

-What is Pseudocode?
-How to Use Pseudocode to Solve Coding Problems - https://www.freecodecamp.org/news/what-is-pseudocode-in-programming/

 Computer Vision With OpenCV And Python | What is OpenCV for CV? - https://www.analyticsvidhya.com/blog/2021/07/performing-computer-vision-task-with-opencv-and-python/

 Some Advanced OpenCV Functions For Your Computer Vision Projects - https://www.analyticsvidhya.com/blog/2021/07/some-advanced-opencv-functions-for-your-computer-vision-projects/